skibblenybbles/jquery-platinum/README.md

 ### `$pt.lang.delegate(target, source)`

-For each method in `source` that does not exist in `target`, adds a new method to `target` that calls the `target`'s method.
+For each method in `source` that does not exist in `target`, adds a new method to `target` that calls the `source`'s method.
 In other words, this function makes `target` implement all of `source`'s methods.
 The exception is that `target`'s `constructor` method will not be overwritten.

 #### Parameters